chatchai-komrangded/ako2020-vpc-endpoints/verify-ee-use1.md

 aws s3 cp test.txt s3://<UnrestrictedS3Bucket>/test.txt

 ```

-4. Once you have connected to the SalesApp, execute the same set of commands from the shell prompt as completed in step 2.
-Make note of the results.

-The S3 upload tests attempting to upload a test file will reveal the following results
+**Expected behavior When Executed from Cloud9 Instance is:**
+* The Sales App EC2 instance sits in a private subnet in your VPC and has a path in its route table to the gateway endpoint.
+Calls to S3 are made via the gateway endpoint and access to the bucket occurs over a private network segment.
+S3:PutObject requests to the unrestricted bucket fail as the gateway endpoint policy will **DENY** access to the unrestricted bucket
+* Access to the restricted bucket is successful.

 |Command   |   Executed from Sales App EC2 Instance |
 |---|---|---|
 | aws s3 cp test.txt s3://'RestrictedS3Bucket'/test.txt    | upload failed  |
 | aws s3 cp test.txt s3://'UnrestrictedS3Bucket'/test.txt  | upload  |

-**Expected behavior When Executed from salesapp Instance is:**
-The Sales App EC2 instance sits in a private subnet in your VPC and has a path in its route table to the gateway endpoint.
-Calls to S3 are made via the gateway endpoint and access to the bucket occurs over a private network segment.
-S3:PutObject requests to the unrestricted bucket fail as the gateway endpoint policy will **DENY** access to the unrestricted bucket via the gateway.
-Access to the restricted bucket is successful.
-Used in combination with other network controls, the gateway endpoint can restrict which S3 buckets are accessible to resources running within a VPC.

 ## Verify the Interface Endpoint Configuration